hallucinogenizer/personal-hugo-blog/content/posts/understanding-codebases/index.md

 The following are some pro-tips regarding this:

-- If the codebase has selenium tests, run them and watch.
+- If the codebase has **selenium tests**, run them and watch.
 You will learn how a feature works end-to-end.
-- When trying to understand a single unit, such as a React Component, reading its unit tests may give you some useful hints.
+- When trying to understand a single unit, such as a React Component, reading its **unit tests** may give you some useful hints.
-- You can also write tests on the feature you are trying to understand.
+- You can also **write tests** on the feature you are trying to understand.
 It helps you deeply understand behavior.

 ## Removing Things
 A great way to see what a line of code does is to remove it and see what changes.
 This way, by removing lines one at a time, you can understand what many of them do.